varun277/DEVTINDER/README.md

-# DEVTINDER
+# DEVTINDER BY NAMASTE NODE

-This is the devTinder project
+This is a demo project to learn MERN stack.